Rímac District: Landmarks

 The Historic Centre of Lima is located within the district.
 The World Heritage Site declared by UNESCO in 1988 is divided into three sites, of which two (one partially) are located in Rímac District.
+The Plaza de toros de Acho (a bull ring) and the Paseo de Aguas (a promendade) are located in the district.

 Transport

 The district is serviced by the Metropolitano bus system.
-A line of the Lima and Callao Metro is being planned since 2010.
+A line of the Lima and Callao Metro has been planned since 2010.